Q. What kind of experience does a Taylor & Francis book author or editor need?

 Yes, we find that working with a co-author or co-authors can bring a variety of perspectives to the project and often lessens the workload.
 We suggest picking someone that you have worked well with in the past and/or someone who has expertise in an area beneficial to the book.
 We also recommend not working with too many co-authors – usually, 1-3 is a good number.

-Q. Do all contributors need to have been secured before I submit my proposal for an edited volume or handbook?
+Q. Do all contributors need to have been secured before I submit my book proposal for an edited volume or handbook?

 Not necessarily, but please do include the names of potential contributors along with affiliations and contact information, and indicate whether or not they have committed to the project.